sak345/YelpCamp/README.md

 ### Link to the deployed application:
 [https://yelpcamp-whxx.onrender.com](https://yelpcamp-whxx.onrender.com)
 ### Overview:
-* Campeazy is a user-friendly web application designed for campers to explore, share, and review campgrounds effortlessly.
+* Campeazy is an ambitious project that aims to create a robust, user-friendly and engaging community-driven platform for camping enthusiasts to explore, share, and review campgrounds effortlessly.
+* Built using modern JavaScript technologies, the RESTful route architecture, and the inclusion of essential tools like Node.js, Express, MongoDB, and Mongoose set the foundation for a promising and feature-rich camping experience.
 ### Features:
 * **User Authentication:** Secure user registration and login powered by Passport.js.
 * **Explore Campgrounds:** Discover a diverse list of campgrounds with detailed information.